frnklnchng/conjure/README.md

 ## Technologies

 Conjure is a project intended as a portfolio piece to be built in a relatively short timeframe.
-Because of this, technologies that are readily available.
+Because of this, technologies that are readily available were chosen in favor.

 p5.js was chosen for its robust dom and sound libraries - used to create a consistent codebase.
 Readily available functions such as `map`, `analyze`, and the crucial `fft` object were paramount in analyzing and mapping audio signals to variables such as color, radius, height, and width.